KRA surpasses Sh2T target, records highest revenue growth ever

 The Kenya Revenue Authority (KRA) has collected Sh2.031 trillion in revenue for the Financial Year 2021/22, representing a 21.7 per cent growth and the highest ever in its history.

-It is also the first time in fourteen years that the authority has surpassed its original target in revenue collection, Commissioner General James Mburu said in a statement Thursday.
+It is also the first time in fourteen years that the authority has exceeded its original target in revenue collection.

 The KRA boss attributed the revenue growth to improved tax compliance from taxpayers who contributed to the collection of revenue surplus of Sh148.9 billion against the original target.